adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 ### 4.4.
 Data Augmentation and Multi-Orientation Pooling

-- 위에 이야기한 The two networks proposed above are both sensitive to **model orientation**.
+- 위에 이야기한 두개The two networks proposed above are both sensitive to **model orientation**.

 In the subvolume supervision method,different model orientations define different local subvolumes;in the anisotropic probing method, only voxels ofthe same height and along the probing direction can have interaction in the early feature extraction stage.